 To launch the Content Gateway manager for any listed instance, click the corresponding link in the IP Address column of the table.
+Note that use of this link may require disabling the browser's popup blocker.

 To update the description of an instance, to make it easier to manage Content Gateway connections, mark the radio button next to an instance IP address and click Edit Description.